felix-e-h-p/felix-e-h-p/README.md

 ## Introduction

 Greetings!
-I am Felix, a Machine Learning Engineer based in the United Kingdom.
+I'm Felix, a Machine Learning Engineer based in the UK.
 My professional focus lies at the intersection of machine learning, specifically in the domains of Computer Vision and Nuclear Physics.

 ### Collaboration